ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt1/index.md

 ## Immutable Data

 One consequence of using Redux is that when part of the state is updated in the store, the entire state is replaced with a new version.
-The grid uses Row Keys to work specifically with immutable stores such as Redux to ensure only the rows that have been updated will be re-rendered inside the grid.
+The grid uses Row IDs to work specifically with immutable stores such as Redux to ensure only the rows that have been updated will be re-rendered inside the grid.

 The File View enables this feature using `getRowId={params => params.data.id}`.